stackblogger/awake-on-load/README.md

 ### Selective File Loading

-Use `lazyLoadFiles` to specify exactly which files should be lazy loaded:
+Use `lazyLoadFiles` to specify which files should lazy load:

 ```javascript
 new TriggyPlugin({